avramovic/aws-cron-job/readme.md

 # AWeSome Cron Job

+> ⚠️ This package is not maintained anymore.
+Newer versions of Laravel have [this functionality built-in](https://laravel.com/docs/10.x/scheduling#running-tasks-on-one-server). ⚠️

-This is a Laravel 5/6/7/8/9 package which enables running cron jobs on only one EC2 instance in your ElasticBeanstalk load-balanced AWS setup.
+This is a Laravel 5/6/7/8/9/10 package which enables running cron jobs on only one EC2 instance in your ElasticBeanstalk load-balanced AWS setup.

 For different Laravel version please use corresponding package version:
 - Laravel 5: `^0.1`